 “At Tian Tung Temple, one monk in particular was especially nice to us.
 He would advise on the correct way to strike the gongs or the huge drum used to call the other monks.
 He also made a great vegetarian noodle dish that he would invite me to eat about once a week.”

 Keith was looking at his diary and started to accumulate what was going to happen next in Seasonal’s U.S. film career.
 He couldn’t bear the thought of working with “Lucas” again, so the artist formerly known as Lo Yuen-Ming never worked again for Seasonal or even in Hong Kong.
 Lucas Lowe was an Americanized pseudonym.
 Keith basically described Lo as insensitive, selfish and egocentric.
 What made Keith and “Lucas” part ways was the following example of Lucas not knowing how to handle people.
 This anecdote is a controversy that explains why Corey Yuen never worked with Ng See-Yuen again (which is saying something since American Shaolin was their 15th collaboration).

 In one scene outside the Tian Ti temple, he would badmouth the cast if they wanted to take shelter to escape from the heat.
 His remarks were vulgarities.
 The extras didn’t come back to work, so they were forced to finish a crowd scene without a crowd.
 It wasn’t much fun, but it had to get done.
-Everyone on the set disagreed with the way that Lucas handled the situation, so Keith try to make amends for him, but it didn’t do any good.
+Everyone on the set balked at the way that Lucas handled the situation, so Keith try to make amends for him, but it didn’t do any good.
 They did come back.
 That night, and they came back for Lucas.
 They went out to dinner that night, because the food was so abysmal at the hotel.
 They went into town to a restaurant (all these terms are in quotes because they are very loose uses of the terms).